 6. Get on their level.

-If you’ve had a session with me, you may have noticed that I spend a lot of time lying on the ground.
-I’m not just lazy – that’s just where the best shots usually are (also I ruin a lot of clothes this way; oh well).
-Being on a child’s level when photographing them gives the viewer of your work the perspective of the child.
-If you’re into meta-analysis: when you photograph a child from your own grown-up viewpoint, you’re psychologically looking down on them (note: this doesn’t have to be a negative thing; it can be done in such a way as to exaggerate their tiny size, to evoke an impression of helplessness, etc. Rabbit trail: if you notice in ads that are aimed at getting you to show compassion on a person or thing – such as those HORRIBLE Sarah Mclachlan SPCA ads – the advertisers photograph/video the person or thing from above to evoke that feeling in you that you need to reach down and save them.)
-If you’re not into meta-analysis: getting down on a child’s level is often an unexpected and welcome change in perspective.
+If you've had a session with me, you may have noticed that I spend a lot of time lying on the ground.
+I'm not just lazy - that's just where the best shots usually are (also I ruin a lot of clothes this way; oh well).
+Being on that level when photographing kids gives the viewer of your work the perspective of the child.
+If you're into meta-analysis: when you photograph a child from your own grown-up viewpoint, you're psychologically looking down on them (note: this doesn't have to be a negative thing; it can be done in such a way as to exaggerate their tiny size, to evoke an impression of helplessness, etc. Rabbit trail: if you notice in ads that are aimed at getting you to show compassion on a person or thing - such as those HORRIBLE Sarah Mclachlan SPCA ads - the advertisers photograph/video the person or thing from above to evoke that feeling in you that you need to reach down and save them.)
+If you're not into meta-analysis: getting down on a child's level is often an unexpected and welcome change in perspective.
 Mix it up.

 7. Don't stress.